emmaleitao/DalMarine-R/Lesson Outlines/Lesson2_MatriciesListsDataframes.md

 Can also do it with dimnames function while making the matrix itself

     > m <-  matrix(1:6, nrow = 2, dimnames = list(c(“row1”,”row2”), c(“col1”,”col2”,”col3”)))

+<h2 Arrays </h2<

+Arrays can be any dimension you want.
+While it may not be easy to visualize what a 3D or 4D array would look like, they are extremely useful for store large amounts of data.

+    array(data = NA, dim = c(x,y,z...),dimnames = NULL)

+your data is the first argument. dim refers to the dimensions of your array (for instance 3x3x5)

+    > array(data = NA, dim = c(3,3,5))

 <h2> Lists </h2>